This article supplements and partly overlaps three other articles that deal with Romans 4.

 Objection 2: The Apostle Paul is referring to ceremonial works in Romans 4.
 That is why he refers to Abraham in the flesh in Romans 4:1 and then later goes on to speak about circumcision.
 Therefore, Paul is making the point to say that ceremonial works cannot contribute to a person's justification.

 Answer 2: The Apostle Paul is referring to all works in Romans 4, both ceremonial works and moral works.
-In particular, the context of Romans 1:18 to Romans 3:31 clearly shows that he is mainly concerned with moral works.
+In particular, the context of Romans 1:18 to Romans 3:31 shows that he is mainly concerned with moral works.
 For example, immediately after condemning the immorality of both Jews and Gentiles in Romans 3:9-19, he says, "because by the works of the Law no flesh will be justified in His sight" (Romans 3:20).
-This is the context that immediately proceeds Romans 4:1.
-In fact, Paul uses the Greek conjunction oun (meaning, "so," "then," "therefore") at the beginning of Romans 4:1 to connect Abraham's experience to his foregoing discussion on justification in Romans 3.
+This is the context that immediately precedes Romans 4:1.
+Paul uses the Greek conjunction oun (meaning, "so," "then," "therefore") at the beginning of Romans 4:1 to connect Abraham's experience to his foregoing discussion on justification in Romans 3.
 Furthermore, in Romans 4, Paul continues to emphasize the moral condition of man by referring to the "ungodly man" who needs his lawless deeds forgiven and his sins covered (4:5-8).
 The boasting of Abraham in 4:2 certainly could have included his circumcision, but it would be a mistake to limit it to his circumcision.
 Jesus spoke of the "works of Abraham" in John 8:39 and from the context, it is clear that Jesus was not referring to Abraham's circumcision.
 In Romans 4:2, Abraham's works included both his moral and ceremonial works.
 The flesh can refer to the "circumcision in the flesh" (Ephesians 2:11), but Paul's discussion of Abraham and circumcision in Romans 4:9-16 is not mainly about the act of justification.
 Rather, it deals with the scope of justification, and his main intention is to show that justification is available to all people, not just Jews.

 Objection 3: In Romans 4:12, the Apostle Paul refers to following in the steps of the faith of Abraham.
 This obviously implies that faith is a process and that justification is therefore a process.